-The semi-official canvass will commence immediately upon the close of the polls at 8:00 p.m., June 5, 2012.
-EC §15150 Votes are extracted and cumulated at the secure, central counting location within the Elections Office at 40 Tower Road, San Mateo, CA 94402.
+The semi-official canvass will commence immediately upon the close of the polls at 8:00 p.m., November 6, 2012.
+(EC § 15150) Votes are extracted and cumulated at the secure, central counting location within the Elections Office at 40 Tower Road, San Mateo, CA 94402.

-It is anticipated that the first report of semi-official results (Vote by Mail ballots only) will be released at 8:05 p.m., with cumulative updates scheduled on the half hour until completion.
-EC § 15152
+It is anticipated that the first report of semi-official results (Vote by Mail ballots only) will be released at 8:05 p.m., with cumulative updates scheduled every 30 minutes until completion.
+(EC § 15152)